 Read more about the Bremer Bay trip here.

-While not a coastal beach this foreshore is at the south-east end of the Inlet.
-It is difficult to access at the end of a track with numerous mudholes and bogholes.
+The foreshores at the south-east end of the Inlet are difficult to access whenever there is water lying around.
+They are at the end of a track with numerous mudholes and bogholes.

 Broke Inlet was named in 1831 by Governor James Stirling after Captain Philip Vere Broke R.N. who in 1813 was in command of HMS Shannon, a frigate of 38 guns that defeated the American ship the Chesapeake in a battle near Boston.